klemeragm/klemeragm/README.md

 </p></div>

- ### 🔭 I’m currently working on:
+ ### 🔭 I’m have been studiyng to work on:
+- MLOPS to apply with Generative AI;
-- SQL and projecting Fullstack projects with a focus on Back-end.
+- SQL and projecting Fullstack projects with a focus on Back-end;
-- Python personal projects and LLM projects with @OPENAI apis and LLM programming.
+- Python personal projects and LLM projects with @OPENAI apis and LLM programming;
 - And other collaborating projects.

 ### Studying Databases: